 Parc national du Bic proudly showcases the capes, bays, coves, islands and mountains that have made it such a popular tourist destination.
 Thousands of seabirds including common eiders come to nest in the park, and rare plants bloom on the rocky capes.
 Seals will delight you as they bask in the sun near the shore.
 Wooded areas and meadows await you along the banks of the St. Lawrence Estuary.
 Come and enjoy a unique experience in this coastal park.
-The park offers 30 km (19mi.) of hiking trails, 20 km (12 mi.) of bike trails and numerous lookouts from which you can admire breathtaking views.
+The park offers 25 km (15 mi.) of hiking trails, 15 km (10 mi.) of bike trails and numerous lookouts from which you can admire breathtaking views.
 An extensive program of discovery activities is offered to visitors including sea kayaking, guided hikes, wildlife observation, theatre, talks and evening activities.

 The park is open year-round; entrance fees are payable at all times.
-The services offered vary from season to season.
+Services offered vary depending on the season.

 Recommended for campsites

 Parc national du Bic was created in 1984 to protect and showcase a representative segment of the ecosystems found along the south shore of the St. Lawrence Estuary.
 It is a coastal marine park that protects unique flora and fauna.